linuxfoundation/lfevents/docs/devguide.md

 ## Wraith Tests

 [Wraith](https://github.com/BBC-News/wraith) performs visual regression tests by comparing two versions of the site.
 It is a great way to spot unintended render issues across the site.
+It is currently set to run on each checkin to the master branch.

 Install wraith system-wide using [the instructions here](http://bbc-news.github.io/wraith/index.html).